dojo/docs/dijit/_Calendar.rst

 	<input id="calendar5" dayWidth="abbr" value="2008-03-15">

-[experimental: 1.4+ and trunk only] Using a non-Gregorian calendar, the Hebrew calendar, in your browser's native language and in Hebrew.
+[experimental: 1.4+ and trunk only] Using a non-Gregorian calendar, the Hebrew calendar, in your browser's native language and also in Hebrew.

 .. cv-compound::
   :djConfig: parseOnLoad: true, extraLocale: ['he']